AlexanderSehr/AzureAPICrawler/README.md

 ## `Get-AzureAPISpecsData`: Known issues

 ### Diagnostic Settings
-The data source which is the basis for the Diagnostic Logs & Metrics is not 100% reliable
+The data source which is the basis for the Diagnostic Logs & Metrics is not 100% reliable.
+Also, they are not a guaranteed indicator that you'll be able to set them in the service's diagnostic settings.

 ### Locks
 The data source for Locks is not 100% reliable.
-Currently it is assumed that all top-level resources besides those in the Authorization Namespace support locks
+Currently it is assumed that all top-level resources besides those in the Authorization Namespace support locks.

 ### RBAC
-The logic to determine if a resource supports RBAC also includes resources that 'could' have roles (as per their resource type) but actually don't support them (e.g., `Microsoft.Storage/storageAccounts/blobServices`).
+The logic to determine if a resource supports RBAC also includes resources that 'could' have roles (as per their resource type) but actually don't support their configuration (e.g., `Microsoft.Storage/storageAccounts/blobServices`).

 </details>